-Growing pains are aches or pains, usually in the legs.
-They are very common in children.
+Growing pains are one cause of recurring discomfort in children.
 The pains usually occur in the evening or night.
 The pain can be bad enough to wake a child in the night.

 Usually growing pains occur in the legs, particularly:

 - In the back of the leg below the knee (the calf).

 - At the front of the leg below the knee (the shin).

 - Around the ankles.

 - At the front of the leg above the knee (the thigh).

 Growing pains usually are felt in both legs.
 They are usually felt in the areas between the joints, rather than in the joints themselves.

 It is not known what causes growing pains.
 They do not seem to be caused by growing, so 'growing pains' is not an accurate term.
 Various theories about the cause have been tested in studies, but none has been proven.
 Growing pains are more common in active children.
 It is possible the pains are due to the effect of lots of activity on muscles and bones.
 Some research studies have considered whether growing pains might have a relation to vitamin D levels.
 If a child has low vitamin D levels, vitamin D supplements seem to help with growing pains.
 Many children with growing pains have normal vitamin D levels however.